Biolaminin 511 LN (LN511)

 The need for matrices that support pluripotent stem cell renewal in a reproducible manner is clear.
 Stem cell biologists have long experienced problems with the repeatability of results and with the maintenance of pluripotency when working with ES cell cultures.

-Mouse ES an LN511 matrix creates a biological niche keeping the ES cells in a pluripotent state for months.
+Biolaminin 511 matrix creates a biological niche keeping mouse ES cells in a pluripotent state for months.
 Biolaminin 511 is a full-length human recombinant laminin that is used as a mouse ESC or iPSC culture substrate.

 Biolaminin 511 supports human epithelial cell culture